Hadokane/CI_PP2_HUG/README.md

 **The above goal has been met.**
-The following Javascript functions are all used and viewable within this projects "scripts.js" file.
+The following Javascript functions are all used and viewable within this project's "scripts.js" file.
 This was important to include from a site-owner perspective in order to provide a varied game experience for the users and to meet the expectations of the assignment by providing a strong knowledge of Javascript.

 - As an example of an "onClick" function here are lines (144-147):

 ```
     document.getElementById("startBtn").onclick = function () {
-        // Removes nameBox from the "user" div inside of the html file
+        // Removes nameBox from the "user" div inside of the HTML file
         startBtn.remove();
         enterName(); // runs enterName
 ```